chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 ![ID3 tag header](/assets/images/posts/id3-tag-header.jpg "ID3 tag header")

-A frame is composed of and header and a custom content.
-The frame header contains the following informations, that change in size between versions:
+A frame is composed of an header and a custom content.
+The frame header contains the following information, that change in size between versions:

 * frame id, 3 bytes in version 2 and 4 bytes in version 3